The Rap of China: Season 8 (2025)

 Judges this season were Huang Zi Tao, Vinida Weng and Yan Hao Xiang of TNT, TizzyT and Capper.
 Notable participants included CreamD from NOUS UNDERGROUND.
 Ultimately, Shark was crowned champion, with DDG (Deng Dian Guo) as the runner-up, Top Barry in third, and Rapeter in fourth.
 Notably, Shark and Rapeter were both participants of the last season.

+All-Star Season 3 (2026)

+As the 10th year anniversary since Rap of China Season 1 aired in 2017, this season brought many accomplished rappers back to compete for a top 5 seat in the "Hall of Fame".
+This season aired from June 27, 2026 to September 12, 2026, with the MC for this season being Du Haitao, and judges Yan Hao Xiang of TNT and Boss X (Xie Di).
+The lineup for this season included Bridge, VAVA, Huang Xu (BooM), BrAnTB, Li Daben (BENZO), Aire (AIR), KungFu-Pen, ICE, PACT, D-Shine (Shen Yu), Xin Xiu, Zao An, Li Erxin, Er Wan, A Three, Shark, Rapeter, Hui Zi, Top Barry, Vinz-T, Winjay, Yamy, Naqi Wofu, Li Si Dan Ni, Ranzer, KKECHO, Melo, and Danko.

+Each round, participants competed with individual stage performances to determine those who could battle or challenge for a seat in the "Hall of Fame" in the next round, with unsuccessful participants facing a subsequent elimination round.
+Participants also competed in 2 vs 2 group battles, along with group guest performances.
+Guests invited for a group stage include SKAIISYOURGOD, Nicky Lee, Lars, James, Yan Hao Xiang of TNT, and Miss Ko.
+From an adjacent show, six rappers; Nick Chou (NICKTHEREAL), Kyra Zilver, KAFE-HU, Clear, TRE, and SAYNO, competed with the remaining rappers to enter the All-Star season in episode 10.
+From these challengers, only Nick Chou (NICKTHEREAL) successfully made it into the show.

+In the livestreamed finale on September 12, 2026, the top 5 rappers crowned into the "Hall of Fame" included Danko, Rapeter, KUNGFU-PEN, D-Shine (Shen Yu), and Yamy.

 Impact

 The show quickly grew in popularity and reached 100 million views in four hours when its first episode aired.
 It accumulated 1.3 billion views in a little over a month.
 The show is credited for making hip hop mainstream in China, as several contestants rose to stardom and were signed to record deals.

 Awards and nominations

 The first season of The Rap of China received various awards: